ceph/ceph/src/pybind/mgr/dashboard/README.rst

 From within a running Ceph cluster, you can start the Dashboard module by running the following command::

-  $ ceph mgr module enable dashboard_v2
+  $ ceph mgr module enable dashboard

 You can see currently enabled Manager modules with::